moritzblum/word_embedding_space_exploration/README.md

 ## Learning Process Validation

 In order to avoid that the training was error-prone and our results are not correct, the training was performed on a smaller amount of data.
-If it is possible to learn a small set of words by heart, the network architecture and the learning algorithm are working correct.
+If it is possible to rephrase a small set of words, e.g.by memorizing them through learning by heart, the network architecture and the learning algorithm are working correct.

 ### Onomatopoeia